 I always use my symbol cane when out and about, because it frees me to ask people for help.
 I have only occasionally found people avoiding me and all of them have been white.
 I think they think I want to beg for money!
 Coloured and black folk are awesome in helping.
-Oh South Africa!!!
-I wish we were all colour blind!
+Oh, South Africa!!!

 This is the most useful mode of transport.
 I know that private vehicle owners get mad that minibus taxi’s stop anywhere and everywhere, but if you are a pedestrian it is absolutely marvellous!
 The folk in the taxi have always been helpful and told the driver where to drop me off.
 I once left my handbag (with wallet and cell phone) in the taxi.
 It pulled off and then screeched to a halt and one of the ladies called out to me and handed it out of the window.